cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 #### Mandatory flags

-*  `-b, --blueprint-id TEXT` - The unique identifier for the blueprint to update the deployment to.
+*  `-b, --blueprint-id TEXT` - The unique identifier of the blueprint to use for deployment update.

 #### Optional flags